IuliiaKonovalova/e-commerce/FEATURES.md

 ![Add Product Type page](documentation/features/personnel/product_types/add_product_type.png)

 This page is accessible only to the personnel.
-It has a form with fields for the product type name, attributes and description.
+It has a form with fields for the product type name, attributes, and description.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the product types page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the product types page.

-When the personnel clicks "Add product type" button, the personnel will be redirected to the product types page.
+When the personnel clicks the "Add product type" button, the personnel will be redirected to the product types page.

 ### Edit Product Type Page:

 ![Edit Product Type page](documentation/features/personnel/product_types/edit_product_type.png)

 This page is accessible only to the personnel.
-It has a pre-filled form with fields for the product type name, attributes and description.
+It has a pre-filled form with fields for the product type name, attributes, and description.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the product types page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the product types page.

-When the personnel clicks "Save changes" button, the personnel will be redirected to the product types page.
+When the personnel clicks the "Save changes" button, the personnel will be redirected to the product types page.

 ### Delete Product Type Page:

 ![Delete Product Type page](documentation/features/personnel/product_types/delete_product_type.png)

 This page is accessible only to the personnel.
-It has no form as the deletion may be dangerous.
+It has no form, as the deletion may be dangerous.

 It provides a warning message.

-And has only "Go back" button.
+And has only a "Go back" button.

-When the personnel clicks "Go back" button, the personnel will be redirected to the product types page.
+When the personnel clicks the "Go back" button, the personnel will be redirected to the product types page.

 ### Attributes Page:

 ![Attributes page](documentation/features/personnel/attributes/attributes.png)

 This page is accessible only to the personnel.
-It has attributes table with all attributes.
+It has an attributes table with all attributes.

-It has a title, "Add attribute" button, which will redirect the personnel member to the add attribute page.
-It also has search field, which allows the admin to search for attributes.
+The "Add attribute" button has a title, which will redirect the personnel member to the add attribute page.
+It also has a search field, which allows the admin to search for attributes.

 The main part of the page is dedicated to the attributes table.
-Attributes table has cards with data on each attribute:
+The attributes table has cards with data on each attribute:
   - Name;
   - Description;
   - Values associated with the attribute;